WeslyPJ/nasa_proj/docs/FINAL_SUMMARY.md

 - **📖 API Docs**: http://localhost:8001/docs
 - **🛰️ Backend Health**: http://localhost:8001/health

-**🎊 Your NASA Weather App is now fully functional and ready to use!
-Enjoy exploring accurate weather data from space-based satellites with a beautiful, interactive interface! 🌍🛰️**
+**🎊 Your ForeTrip app is now fully functional and ready to use!
+Enjoy exploring accurate weather data from space-based satellites with a beautiful, interactive interface perfect for trip planning! 🌍✈️**